Safeguarding Policy

 Responding to Signs of Abuse or Neglect

-Through training, all staff need to be able to identify signs of abuse or neglect and be able to identify cases of children who may be in need of help or protection.
+Through training, all staff need to be able to identify signs of abuse or neglect and be able to identify cases of pupils who may be in need of help or protection.

 All Winchelsea staff should be vigilant, protective and discuss any concerns with the DSL who will refer to Social Care or other agencies where appropriate.